prajanal/Bellabeat_Analysis_SQL/README.md

       ORDER BY
       date, Id;

-# using inner join and adding a new column day_of_week.
+# Using inner join and adding a new column day_of_week.

 **Joining all four files together to get a new table with sum_calories daily_steps and sum of Intensities.**